mwalughabura/CommentAuth/README.md

 This is what we are currently using

-Lists
 python 3

 ### Installing
 first create a virtual environment to run python and its dependencies.
 Next clone the github repo to the folder where the virtual environment is.
 Then use python3 commentAuth.py.
 That should work if it doesnt work get to us via email at wakandafinest@gmail.com.

-## Deployment
-This is deployed in a virtual environment.

 ## Built With